santacsj/symbolicloader64/Devpad6502/README.md

 Syntax is the same as the Symbolic Machine Code Loader, except ...

 - `;` is used for comments in Devpad 6502
-- `; .byte` a special comment to denote the line as byte input (and be formatted as such)
+- `; .byte` a special comment to denote a line as byte input (and be formatted as such)

 ## Example